kivikakk/golex/README.md

  * character class set operations `[a-z]{-}[aeiou]`
  * matching EOF `<<EOF>>`

-The above restrictions are intended to be removed in future releases of _golex_.
+EOF-matching is intended to be added to a future release of _golex_.
+Character class operations, however, will not, unless Go's own regular expression library (based on [RE2](http://code.google.com/p/re2/)) comes to.

 A number of utility functions required for full flex emulation (mostly concerning manipulating the buffer (stack)) are also not yet available.